Electrical Wiring for a Bath Light Fan Combo

 - I copied this to the rest of the circuit and it works fine, but the fan and light doesn’t work.

-This electrical question came from: John, a Homeowner from Denver, CO.
+This electrical question came from: John, a Homeowner from Denver, Colorado.

 Thanks for your electrical question John.

-How to Identify Electrical Wiring for a Bath Fan Combo with a Light
+How to Wire a Bath Fan Combo with a Light